 “Well, Geraldine, you really fucked up this time, haven’t you?”

 When she came to again, she heard a car door shut, then another.
 It was his car.
 Edgar was home.
-She memorized every sound of that damned thing every day for five years while she was kept like a pet.
+She memorized every sound of that damned thing every day for five years while she was kept as a pet.
 It was a Cadillac V12.
 Out of his entire stable of Detroit’s finest, he took a shine to this one.
 She was his favorite.
 It was his faithful steed that he would show off down on 12th St. every Tuesday night.

-Edgar’s primary occupation was separating hard earned pensions from little old ladies, shaking down local business owners for protection money, paying off cops, and greasing the palms of elected officials.
+Edgar’s primary occupation was separating hard-earned pensions from little old ladies, shaking down local business owners for protection money, paying off cops, and greasing the palms of elected officials.
 He owned the cops, the mayor, the press.
 Edgar owned this town, it was no secret.
 What was secret, was his penchant for certain indulgences.

-There were rumors of three day orgies at his mansion involving members of government, Hollywood Fat Cats and young boys flown in from Southeast Asia.
+There were rumors of three-day orgies at his mansion involving members of the government, Hollywood Fat Cats and young boys flown in from Southeast Asia.
 Depending on his mood, there were times when he asked for the company of a young, Midwestern girl to engage in a menage a troi with a six foot tall Haitian.
 Sometimes, all three would tangle.
 Other times, he’d let her watch.
 His palate for the carnal was legendary.
 Being born of privilege has its perks.
 He took what he desired.
 He always did.
 And since tonight was a Tuesday, he wanted Geraldine.
 Out of the entire stable of 12th St. ladies, he took a shine to Geraldine.
 She was his favorite.

 Geraldine was not born of privilege.
 She was a mistake.
 By the time she reached eighteen, her chances at a better life shrank like the burning end of a cigarette hanging from the lips of a dying woman.
 It was no surprise that she would end up on the street.
 It was also no surprise that she would live a life of ill repute, given the lack of options.
 And it was no secret that she was his Tuesday Night Fling.

 Edgar, as twisted as he is, has always been a respected member of the community.
 Geraldine knew that to speak of his double life would be the end of her life as well as his.
 His secrets were his under penalty of death.
-Although he paid well, and was great in the sack, he will never have her heart.
+Although he paid well and was great in the sack, he will never have her heart.
 All her secrets were hers to keep.

 Again, she snaps back into consciousness.
 She has no idea how much blood she’s lost, but she’s fairly certain that she is not long for this wretched world.
-She can barely keep her eyes open, let alone be bothered to flick the cigarette sized ash from her lips that has since burned down to the filter.
+She can barely keep her eyes open, let alone be bothered to flick the cigarette-sized ash from her lips that has since burned down to the filter.
 She must save her strength, just enough to stand up to her captor, point the gun, and pull the trigger.

-Any minute now, Edgar and his meat-headed right hand man, Francis, will discover the failed hitman bleeding and broken at the base of his elegant marble staircase.
+Any minute now, Edgar and his meat-headed right-hand man, Francis, will discover the failed hitman bleeding and broken at the base of his elegant marble staircase.
 Any second now, chaos will ensue when they have to use Plan B.

-As the footsteps get closer, Geraldine stiffens herself, and spits the filter of her spent Winston into the nearby toilet.
+As the footsteps get closer, Geraldine stiffens herself and spits the filter of her spent Winston into the nearby toilet.
 Whatever happens, she’s ready.